-The final exam will be held Wednesday, 15 December from 2-4:30 pm, during the final exam period.
-It will consist of a group discussion, and is mandatory.
+The final exam will be held Monday, 12 December from 5-7:30 pm, during the final exam period.
+The exam will consist of a group discussion, and is mandatory.
 It can be rescheduled only to accommodate graduating seniors.

 As a member of the John V. Roach Honors College, I pledge to dedicate myself to intellectual inquiry, life-long learning, and critical thinking, to demonstrate personal and academic integrity, and to engage others in earnest and respectful discussion with an open mind.